Mediator Dei

 Mediator Dei (Mediator [between] God) is a papal encyclical issued by Pope Pius XII on 20 November 1947.
 It was the first encyclical devoted entirely to liturgy.

 The encyclical suggested new directions and active participation instead of a merely passive role for the faithful in the liturgy, in liturgical ceremonies and in the life of their parish.
 The encyclical also emphasized the importance of the Eucharist.
 Mediator Dei is one of the more important encyclicals of Pope Pius XII.
 The encyclical condemned certain excesses of liturgical reform and stressed the importance of the union of sacrifice and altar with communion, which would also be seen in the reforms undertaken during and after Vatican II.
 It was written in part in response to the liturgical movement under way since early in the 20th century.

 Introduction

 Pope Pius defends liturgy as important, sacred and sacramental.
 Liturgy is more than the sum of liturgical actions and prescriptions.
 It is an error to think of the sacred liturgy as merely the outward or visible part of divine worship or as an ornamental ceremonial.
 No less erroneous is the notion that it consists solely in a list of laws and prescriptions according to which the ecclesiastical hierarchy orders the sacred rites to be performed.

-The encyclical has four parts.
+The encyclical was written in part to reject the idea that "objective piety" (i.e. merely participating in liturgy and partaking of sacraments) made "subjective piety" (i.e. one's disposition) unnecessary, or that non-liturgical piety could be held in contempt.